noaione/ln-epub-generator/README.md

 ## License

 This code is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE-CODE](LICENSE-CODE) file for more information.

 ## Thanks!
 - [`smoores/epub`](https://www.npmjs.com/package/@smoores/epub) for the EPUB generation tooling